Stool Color Changes (cont.)

 When should I contact my doctor about stool color or texture changes?

-Aside from black, red or maroon stools that may signify bleeding and require urgent assessment and treatment, most poop color changes are not an emergency.
-Their significance needs to be determined based on other symptoms that might be present.
+Aside from black, red or maroon stools that may signify bleeding and require urgent assessment and treatment, most color changes are not an emergency.
+The significance is determined based on other symptoms that might be present.

 Women who are pregnant often note changes in their bowel pattern.
 Stool can turn black because of iron and vitamin supplements.
 Iron can also turn stool greenish.
 As the uterus enlarges and increases pressure within the pelvis, constipation may occur and hemorrhoids can develop and cause blood in the stool.